Updated June 2023

 Carbon monoxide poisoning

 Carbon monoxide is an odourless, tasteless gas that can make you feel very unwell and can even kill.
-According to the NHS website the gas kills around 60 people a year in England and Wales, and is known as the “silent killer”.
+According to the NHS website it is known as the “silent killer”.

 Poorly installed, maintained or faulty cooking and heating devices are the main cause of accidental exposure to carbon monoxide.
 Although correctly fitted and well maintained appliances should produce very little CO gas, even barbecues, for example, can produce carbon monoxide when they are working well.